Challenges Facing Texas Livestock Producers

 - AgriLife Extension often collaborates with industry groups and with other government entities to deliver educational programs.

-- The net returns increase resulting from the implementation of selected beef cattle management practices taught at the Cattle Trails Stocker and Wheat Conference and Beef Quality Assurance trainings resulted in an economic benefit of $550,000.
+- The net returns increase resulting from the implementation of selected beef cattle management practices taught at the Cattle Trails Stocker and Wheat Conference, Beef Quality Assurance trainings, and Hemphill County Beef Conference resulted in economic benefits of $7.9 million.

-- The economic benefit of the Beef Cattle Reproduction Management Schools was estimated at $544,000.
+- The economic benefits of the Beef Cattle Reproduction Management Schools was estimated at $622,000.

-- Job training through continuing education related to beef cattle handling supports 86 Texas jobs, with an annual wage base of $3.5 million.
+- Job training and continuing education through Beef Quality Assurance trainings, Feedyard Camp, and the Feedyard Technician Program support 218 Texas jobs, with an annual wage base of $7.7 million.